oscos/rb120/study_guide/study_guide_method_lookup_path.md

 class Stocker
 end

-# notice the different order of the modules below
+# notice the different order of the method lookup path below,
+# specifically the order in which the modules are called
 p Cashier.ancestors # => [Cashier, Assistable, Greetable, Object, Kernel, BasicObject] p Bagger.ancestors  # => [Bagger, Greetable, Assistable, Object, Kernel, BasicObject]
 ```